Kholeka98/Data_Cleaning_Excel/README.md

  ### Data Preparation
  As part of preparing our dataset, we executed the following tasks:
- - Dropped irrelevant columns and rows to avoid cleaning colums that are irrelevant to our analysis
+ - Dropped irrelevant columns and rows to avoid cleaning columns that are irrelevant to our analysis.
- - Identified and removed duplicate rows
+ - Identified and removed duplicate rows.
  - Renamed columns and included units  where necessary.

 ### Data Visualizations
-We utilized data visualization to comprehend features by creating histograms and scatterplots, aiding in addressing the specified inquiry.
+We utilized data visualization to comprehend features by creating bargraphs and scatterplots, and boxplots aiding in addressing the specified inquiry.

 ### Results
 1. Based on the analysis, we observe that the revenue generated from product sales is distributed as follows: